Mehgugs/lacord/docs/cli.md

     This field corresponds to the application's bot token.
 This is passed to the commandline as `--token XXXXX`.

-All keys may also be set by environment variable by uppercasing the key and prepending `LACORD_`.
+All keys may also be set by environment variables by uppercasing the key and prepending `LACORD_`.
 For example, the `debug` key can be configured by the `LACORD_DEBUG` environment variable.

 In the case that an environment variable has been set **and** a commandline flag provided,